UN warns of ‘unacceptable’ level of violence against aid workers

 Also in the top 10 are Israel and Syria, with seven deaths each; Ethiopia and Ukraine, with six deaths each; Somalia at five fatalities; and four deaths both in Myanmar and the Democratic Republic of Congo.

-In all the conflicts, most of the deaths are among local staff.
+In all the conflicts, most of the deaths are among local, rather than visiting foreign staff.

 Despite 2023’s “outrageously high number” of aid worker fatalities, OCHA said 2024 “may be on track for an even deadlier outcome.”